foolmarks/yolov8x_p2/README.md

 ONNXRuntime is included in the SDK docker, so we can run the floating-point model.
 This is useful to provide a baseline for comparing to the post-quantization and post-compile models.
 The run_onnx.py script includes pre- and postprocessing.

 > Note: The same pre-processing and post-processing is used at every step and will generally be similar to the pre/post-processing used during model training.
-> The pre-processing used in this Yolov8x_p2 example is conversion from BGR to RGB format, resizing and padding to match the input dimensions while maintaing the correct aspect ratio, there is no normalization, means subtraction, etc.
+> The pre-processing used in this Yolov8x_p2 example is resizing and padding to the model input size (usually 640,64) conversion from BGR to RGB format, pixel value normalization to the range 0->1s

 ```shell